 - 5 whole dark chocolate bars, gluten-free, sugar-free

-- up to 2 tbsp coconut oil, melted
+- up to 2 tablespoon coconut oil, melted

-- ½ tsp pink Himalayan salt or sea salt for garnish
+- ½ teaspoon pink Himalayan salt or sea salt for garnish

 - Soak Medjool dates ahead of time by pitting them and adding them to a bowl of hot water.
 Cover and let soak for up to 1 hour.